 Photo & New Media Student Work

 A collection of Student Work from the Photography & New Media Program.
-Featured images include work from abstractions, portraits, photographs and Landsape photography.
+Featured images include abstractions, portraits and landscape.

 Through field work and seminars, students survey, sketch, draft, research, and annotate comprehensive, technically proficient drawings that represent the salient aspects of historic structures, complexes and sites in accordance with HABS standards.